CS-433/cs-433-project-2-anyway/README.md

 This part is commented on in the function img_to_db.
 And when using this part, please comment on the part for downloading only one picture per location.
 After trying with a small dataset, we picked the best heading and pitch, then use this parameter to download to the whole dataset.

-- Examples on how to use
+- Examples of how to use
 Examples for using this is in the Jupyter Notebooks downloading picture.

 - Can't run it directly!!!!!